 - On the Configure routing services dialog box, select the ArcGIS Online option, and click Next.

-- Enter the credentials for the ArcGIS Online account to be used for the routing services, and select the folder or create a folder where the corresponding items will be created in the ArcGIS Enterprise portal.
+- Enter the credentials for the ArcGIS Online account to be used for the routing services, and select the folder or create a folder where the corresponding items will be created in ArcGIS Enterprise.

 - Click Save.

-Once it succeeds, it will show that the routing services on the ArcGIS Enterprise portal are coming from ArcGIS Online.
+Once it succeeds, it will show that the routing services in ArcGIS Enterprise are coming from ArcGIS Online.
 It will also show the ArcGIS Online user account that is used to set up the ArcGIS Enterprise routing services.
-This is the account from which credits will be deducted when you use routing services on the ArcGIS Enterprise portal.
+This is the account from which credits will be deducted when you use routing services in ArcGIS Enterprise.